CERT Property unveils Centric House in Liverpool

-CERT Property has unveiled new office space in Liverpool’s commercial district during a recent breakfast launch event.
+CERT Property has unveiled a new office space, Centric House, in Liverpool’s commercial district during a recent breakfast launch event.

 Liverpool City Council officials and office agents from around the city were among those who attended Centric House, following an extensive rebrand and refurbishment of the building.